flyfirstmars/spring-ai-workshop/docs/session-01.md

 ### 7.3 Tool Context and Direct Returns

 Use `ToolContext` to pass hidden operational data (tenant IDs, request IDs) that should not live in the model prompt.
-Set `returnDirect = true` when the tool output should bypass the model—for example, returning a generated PDF itinerary or RAG search snippet directly to the caller.[^6]
+Set `returnDirect = true` when the tool output should bypass the model, for example returning a generated PDF itinerary or RAG search snippet directly to the caller.[^6]

 ---

 ## 8. Bringing Data to the Model

-Spring AI supports three complementary strategies:
+Spring AI supports three complementary strategies.

-1. **Fine-tuning** – retrain the model with domain-specific data.
-Expensive and rarely necessary for itinerary planning but powerful for niche terminology.[^6]
+**Fine-tuning.** Retrains the model with domain-specific data.
+It is expensive and rarely necessary for itinerary planning but helps with niche terminology.[^6]

-2. **Retrieval-Augmented Generation (RAG)** – embed documents, store them in a vector database, and inject the top semantic matches into the prompt.
-This “prompt stuffing” approach keeps prompts concise while grounding answers in current knowledge.[^1]
-    - Extract → split into coherent chunks → embed → store.
-    - At query time, retrieve via vector similarity → compose augmented prompt → call the model.
+**Retrieval-Augmented Generation (RAG).** Embeds documents, stores them in a vector database, and injects the top semantic matches into the prompt.
+This approach keeps prompts concise while grounding answers in current knowledge.[^1] Extract content, split it into coherent chunks, embed, then store the vectors.
+At query time, retrieve via similarity, compose the augmented prompt, and call the model.

-3. **Tool calling** – access external APIs (weather, flights, loyalty data) and take actions (bookings, notifications) in real time.
+**Tool calling.** Accesses external APIs (weather, flights, loyalty data) and takes actions such as bookings or notifications in real time.

-VoyagerMate typically combines all three: model priors for general travel knowledge, RAG for curated guides, and tools for live data.
+VoyagerMate combines all three: model priors for general travel knowledge, RAG for curated guides, and tools for live data.

 ---